 Have you ever had one of those super annoying little eye twitches?
-Or maybe a twitch in your arm or your leg or someplace?
+Or maybe a twitch in your arm or your leg or someplace else?

 The first big reason that you're getting these twitches is too much caffeine.
 Caffeine is of course a nervous system stimulant.
 It's just going to make your nerves be a little more excitable than normal, resulting in the twitching.

-So if you're drinking tons of caffeine or maybe a sports drink or an energy drink or something like that with caffeine, this may be why you're getting those fasciculations.
+So if you're drinking tons of caffeine or maybe a sports drink or an energy drink with caffeine or other stimulants, this may be why you're getting those fasciculations.

 The second big cause is alcohol.
 Alcohol is a CNS or central nervous system depressant.
 If you've ever gone out on a bender on a Friday or Saturday night and you wake up the next day and you've got these twitches in your body, that's because the alcohol is still negatively affecting your nervous system, creating these nerve twitches.